httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 A server SHOULD provide certificates for an origin before pushing resources from it or supplying content referencing the origin.
-If a client receives a `PUSH_PROMISE` referencing an origin for which it has not yet received the server's certificate, the client MUST verify the server's possession of an appropriate certificate by sending a `CERTIFICATE_NEEDED` frame on the pushed stream to inform the server that progress is blocked until the request is satisfied.
+If a client receives a `PUSH_PROMISE` referencing an origin for which it has not yet received the server's certificate, the client SHOULD verify the server's possession of an appropriate certificate by sending a `CERTIFICATE_NEEDED` frame on the pushed stream to inform the server that progress is blocked until the request is satisfied.